Close Menu

 This Day In History: October 6

-From humble beginnings to a leading voice in the battle for equality, activist Fannie Lou Townsend Hamer helped to advance the state of affairs for the Black community through the creation of a variety of organizations.
+From humble beginnings to a leading voice in the fight for equality, activist Fannie Lou Townsend Hamer helped advance the state of affairs for the Black community through the creation of various organizations.
 She was born into a family of sharecroppers on October 6, 1917, in Montgomery County, Mississippi.

 Hamer started her mission down in the Mississippi Delta and ultimately became a powerful figure in the Civil Rights Movement.
 She worked on a plantation with her family and also with her husband until the 1960s.
 Despite her brief academic experience, Hamer was still able to learn how to read and write.
 Due to her literacy, she became the plantation’s timekeeper.
 After parting ways with the plantation, Hamer was soon deeply involved in activism.

-Hamer attended a protest meeting in the summer of 1962 and got connected with activists who were encouraging other African Americans to become registered voters.
+Hamer attended a protest meeting in the summer of 1962 and became connected with activists who were encouraging other African Americans to register to vote.
 This sparked her interest in voter registration efforts.
-She became an organizer for the Student Nonviolent Coordinating Committee (SNCC) and helped to register more African-American voters.
+She became an organizer for the Student Nonviolent Coordinating Committee (SNCC) and helped register more African American voters.

 In 1971, Hamer helped to establish the National Women’s Political Caucus.
 However, she grew frustrated with the political process and began to focus her attention on economics as a means of upward mobility.
 She launched the Freedom Farm Cooperative (FFC) and purchased 640 acres of land for African Americans to own and farm collectively.
 She was able to open shops and build affordable housing units for the community.
 Hamer purchased the land with the help of various donors including Harry Belafonte.